1 Introduction

 The oldest Ogygian gate in Thebes was named after Ogygus.
 [8]

-In 1580 BC, the sixth generation after Ogygus, Ectenes migrated to various places due to pressure from Hyantes, Temmices, and Aones.
-Ectenes migrated to Attica, Thessaly, and across the sea to Egypt.
-[7]
+In 1580 BC, the sixth generation after Ogygus, the Ectenes migrated to various places due to pressure from the Hyantes, Temmices, and Aones.
+They migrated to Attica, Thessaly, and across the sea to Egypt.
+[9]

 The daughter of Cranaus, the second king of Athens, married Amphictyon, the son of Deucalion.

-The daughter of Erichthonius, the fourth king of Athens, Creusa, married Xuthus, the son of Hellen, the son of Deucalion.
+Creusa, the daughter of Erichthonius, the fourth king of Athens, married Xuthus, the son of Hellen, the son of Deucalion.

 These marriages prove the kinship between the people who went to Thessaly and those who went to Egypt.
 [10]

-The inhabitants of Boeotia, who were called Ectenes, became known after their departure as Hyantes, or Aonians.[9]
+The inhabitants of Boeotia, who were called Ectenes, became known after his departure as Hyantes, or Aonians.[11]

 2.3 Resettlement of Ectenes